Placement Testing Frequently Asked Questions

 Do I need to take a placement test?

-A placement assessment is only necessary if a student does not meet the multiple measures policy to receive a waiver from testing.
+A placement assessment is only necessary if a student does not meet the RISE multiple measures policy.

 What is included on the placement test?

-The parts of the test consist of basic mathematics to include arithmetic and Algebra, reading comprehension, revising and editing writing, and the completion of a short essay.
-The parts you take depend on your program of study and your qualification for waiver via multiple measures.
+The parts of the test consist of arithmetic and Algebra, reading comprehension, and revising and editing writing.
+The parts you take depend on your program of study and your qualification for waiver via RISE multiple measures.

 How can I study and prepare for the placement test?

 What do I need to bring to the Testing Center on test day?

 A student must present a government-issued photo ID to enter the Testing Center.
-Scratch paper and pencils will be provided for you, although you may bring your own pencils in you desire.
-Calculators are not allowed so please do not bring them.
+Scratch paper, pencils and a calculator will be provided for you, although you may bring your own pencils in you desire.
 All cell phones, smartwatches, and Fitbits must be turned OFF and you will required to store them in a secure locker before you enter Testing Center.

 How long will the test take?

 The length of time necessary to take the assessment depends upon factors such as how many parts of the placement test you are required to take and your specific testing ability.
 You should plan for 2-4 hours of time to take your assessment, although it may take you longer than four hours.